nifranz/moodboard/README.md

 ### AKCORE BACKEND API (EXPRESSJS)

-The backend is developed with the express.js for node.
+The backend is developed with express.js for node.
 To run the express.js api server, while in the directory "repository/akcoreapi/", run
     <ul><li>`npm install`</li>
     <li>`npm run serve` </li></ul>

 This will run a exprees.js api server listening at port 3001.

+## Documentation

+### AKCORE FRONTEND (VUE)

+TBD

+### AKCORE BACKEND API (EXPRESSJS)

+TBD